PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func errorMessage() -> String
 ```

 Error codes and messages are useful when debugging.
-These functions retrieve, display, and make use of those in Swift.
+These functions retrieve, display, and make use of both in Swift.
 You can learn more about what those mean [here](https://mariadb.com/kb/en/mariadb/mariadb-error-codes/).
 This is especially useful after connecting or running queries.
 Example:

 ``` swift
 let mysql = MySQL()